 Naturopathic medical graduates provide personalized, compassionate, ethical, holistic patient care.
-They employ appropriate management strategies to promote health and prevention of disease.
-They take into account each intervention's risk of harm, efficacy, and level of evidence.
-Patient values and priorities are addressed through an informed consent process in the development of a management plan and throughout treatment.
+Determination of interventions are informed by considering the risk of harm, efficacy, level of evidence and patient values and priorities as individually appropriate in promoting patient health and prevention of disease.